 Dental x-rays may reveal:

-Many patients are completely unaware that they may be damaging their teeth as a result of grinding while asleep.
-During a dental examination, Dr. Summers can detect tooth wear and cracks commonly caused by tooth grinding.
+Many patients are completely unaware that they may be damaging their teeth as a result of grinding and clenching while asleep.
+During a dental examination, our doctors can detect tooth wear and cracks commonly caused by tooth grinding.
 The patient may notice a sore jaw in the morning if they have been grinding their teeth, though many are actually unaware they have been damaging their teeth in their sleep.

 If left untreated, chronic grinding and clenching can wear the teeth prematurely.
 This can cause cracks in the teeth and lead to temporomandibular joint (TMJ) disorders, neck, ear pain and headaches.

 Getting fitted for a night guard typically requires two dental appointments.
-An impression of the teeth is taken during your first appointment and is used to create the appliance.
-After we 3-D print your custom occlusal guard, a follow-up appointment is then needed to ensure an accurate fit and to make any necessary minor adjustments.
+A digital scan of the teeth is taken during your first appointment and is used to create the appliance.
+After we 3-D print your custom occlusal guard, a follow-up appointment is then needed to deliver the appliance and to make any necessary minor adjustments.

 This practice provides a positive, supportive dental experience.
 The team does a thorough review, offers options, but does not push procedures or treatments.
 There is a watchful, "wait and see" approach, an emphasis on tracking teeth in order to treat when necessary, not to make money.
 Dr. Summer's care is compassionate and patient-centered.
 Highly recommend this practice.Elisabeth BallReturning Patient